mdeguzis/SteamOS-Tools/docs/Install-Debian-Software-README.md

 ```

 ## Emulation Warning
 Installing retroarch and the emulators takes a very long time!.
 Please be aware of this before attempting the installation.
+Installing prerequisite packages, compiling Retorarch, and it's emulators, is time-intensive.

 ### Please note